-If you have a broadband network, set Fix quality to Good image quality, or higher, instead of setting the Bit rate.
-Otherwise, fix the bit rate according to your actual network speed and set the frame rate to 30.
-If the image quality is low, select a lower frame rate above 15.
-If the image quality is still not improved, select a lower bit rate.
+If you have a broadband network, set Fix quality to Good, or better, rather than setting the Bit rate.
+Otherwise fix the bandwidth to accomodate your actual network speed and set the frame rate to 30.
+If the images quality is low, select the lower frame rate above 15.